Tech calls Trump immigration ban 'bigotry' and 'un-American'

 Against the president

-As the ink dried on Trump's immigration order, news spread that border patrol agents were almost immediately implementing it, raising concerns that tech workers who have green cards but otherwise aren't yet US citizens might not be able to return from overseas trips.
+As the ink dried on Trump's immigration order, news spread that border patrol agents were almost immediately implementing it, raising concerns that tech workers who have green cards but otherwise aren't yet US citizens might not be able to return from overseas vacations or business trips.

 Google, for example, recalled employees it thought could be affected back to the US.
 Other companies vowed to provide legal help for staff who might get caught up in the ban.

 As news has spread, tech companies have been putting out statements against the move.
-Several noted that Steve Jobs, Apple's cofounder, was the child of a Syrian immigrant.
-Other noted companies were founded by first and second generation immigrants as well, they said.
+Several noted that Steve Jobs, Apple's co-founder, was the child of a Syrian immigrant.
+Other notable companies were founded by first- and second-generation immigrants as well, they said.

 Some said they too were immigrants who could just as easily be affected if their circumstances were different.